NRCan/geo-inference/README.md

 # Geo Inference

-Geo Inference is a light-weight Python package for performing feature extraction from high-resolution imagery using custom pre-trained foundation models.
-It provides a convenient way to extract features from large TIFF images and save the output as a TIFF file.
-It also supports converting the output mask to a polygon GeoJSON file and a YOLO CSV file.
+geo-inference is a Python package designed for feature extraction from geospatial imagery using compatible deep learning models.
+It provides a convenient way to extract features from large TIFF images and save the output mask as a TIFF file.
+It also supports converting the output mask to vector format (*file_name.geojson*), YOLO format (*file_name.csv*), and COCO format (*file_name.json*).
+This package is particularly useful for applications in remote sensing, environmental monitoring, and urban planning.

 ## Installation

-To install Geo Inference, you can use pip:
+Geo-inference requires Python 3.11 or later.
+To install the package, use:

 ```
-pip install geo-inference --extra-index-url=https://test.pypi.org/simple/
+pip install geo-inference
 ```

 ## Usage

-**Input:** GeoTiffs with exactly three bands (RGB) in data type (uint8).
+**Input:** GeoTiffs with compatible TorchScript model.
+For example: A pytorch model trained on high resolution geospatial imagery with the following features:

-To get the best performance ensure pixel size is in this range (0.1m to 3m).
+- pixel size (0.1m to 3m)

-**Output:** Features Mask, Features Polygon (Vector-*geojson* and Yolo format-*csv*).
+- data type (uint8)

+expects an input image with the same features.
+An example notebook for how the package is used is provided in this repo.

 *Here's an example of how to use Geo Inference (Command line and Script):*